KEY POINTS

 - Compulsory Third Party (CTP) car insurance is mandatory for any registered vehicle in Australia.
 It covers your legal liability if your car causes injury or death of another person or people in a motor vehicle accident.

 - Third party property damage car insurance isn’t compulsory.
-It operates alongside CTP, covering you for damage caused by you to someone else’s vehicle.
-However, it doesn’t cover the cost of any repairs or replacements your vehicle may need.
+It covers damage you cause to someone else’s vehicle.
+However, it doesn’t cover the cost of any repairs or replacements for your own vehicle.

-- Third party fire and theft car insurance provides the same cover as third party property damage, but also covers repairs or replacements needed to fix your car if it’s damaged or lost due to fire or theft.
+- Third party fire and theft car insurance provides the same cover as third party property damage insurance, but also covers repairs or replacements needed to fix your car if it’s damaged or lost due to fire or theft.

-- Comprehensive car insurance is the most expensive and comprehensive type of car insurance, because it provides all the above levels of cover plus accidental damage to your car, regardless of who’s at fault.
-However, it does not cover you if someone else was driving your car, unless they were specifically listed as an additional driver under your policy.
+- Comprehensive car insurance is the most expensive type of car insurance, because it provides all the above levels of cover plus accidental damage to your car, regardless of who’s at fault.
+However, it may not cover you if someone else was driving your car, unless they were specifically listed as an additional driver under your policy.

-Some providers offer special student car insurance policies with discounts that may apply for those currently studying.
-These policies, however, are usually not specifically labelled as “student car insurance” and may come under more general titles such as “young driver” or “under 25 year old”.
-The discounts they provide may also apply to younger drivers in general.
+Some insurers offer special student car insurance policies with discounts that may apply to those currently studying.
+However, these policies may not be specifically labelled as “student car insurance” and may have more general titles such as “young driver” or “under 25 year old”, with their discounts applying to younger drivers in general.

 Compare car insurance for under-25s